 - Then, the e-commerce packet with passive RFID tag travels through the untracked operational flow.

 - Passive RFID gates at key locations within the post’s operational process (including transport and hand-over to other partners) generate RFID reads.

 IPC has developed the necessary IT systems to create, capture, classify, manage and report RFID events for postal item tracking purposes.
 IPC’s RFID Tracking Service provides the necessary service support and management for posts using the passive RFID technology infrastructure.

 IPC provides support to posts with commercial RFID tracked products, as well as several other posts participating in the RFID network and/or considering commercial roll-out of this service within their markets.
 Participating posts can offer the low-cost tracking solutions to e-retailers in their market.
 E-retailers can purchase RFID tags from the post to attach to their products.

 Reliable and accessible data

-The reliability of the tracking data is ensured through the system by filtering duplicate RFID reads and unwanted data.
+The reliability of the tracking data is ensured through the IPC systems by filtering duplicate RFID reads and unwanted data.
 Moreover, RFID reads are centrally evaluated against clearly defined business rules and events are matched to the appropriate item.

-All data is stored in IPC’s Central Data Store and is available to all users.
-Customers, e-seller staff or postal experts can consult and connect with the tracking tools via an interface where they can see last location of the item and its current status in the postal operational flow.
+All data is stored in IPC’s Central Data Store and is available to all service users.
+Customers, e-seller staff or postal experts can consult the relevant RFID events; they can connect to the RFID tracking information via an interface where they can see the last location of the item and its current status in the postal operational flow.

-Currently several posts are using the RFID Tracking Service for e-commerce packets item tracking, either with no other tracking information or in combination with barcode scanning.
-In the latter case, the purpose is to replace barcode scanning activities by postal staff on tracked items where possible.
+Currently several posts are using the RFID Tracking Service for e-commerce packets item tracking, either as an non-barcoded item or in combination with barcode scanning.
+In the latter case, the purpose is to complement the barcode scanning information.

 Services offered to posts